Pot Metal (diecastings) Repair

 November 16, 2008

-I just ordered some Muggy rod.
-I have used this rod before in some pot metal pit a breakage repairs.
+A. I just ordered some Muggy rod.
+I have used this rod before in some pot metal pit and breakage repairs.
 It works pretty good sometimes.
 But as usual, not on all pot metal repairs.

 There is no standard pot metal repair system.
 Every piece is a challenge.
 You never know what you will run into.